wekesaryan/Cyber-security-notes/Introduction.md

- Elements of information security
+## Elements of information security
           C.I.A triad

 C - Confidentiality
-ℹ️ - Integrity
+I - Integrity
-🅰️ - Availability
+A - Availability

 📌There exists no perfectly secure system.
 📌 Secrecy is security.